Clustering of Acoustic Environments with Variational Autoencoders for Hearing Devices: Experiments

 Equations \eqref{eq:xunxo_kl}, \eqref{eq:pc_gmm}, and \eqref{eq:k_argmax} can be adapted to the VaDE ELBO in (9) by replacing $p_\phi(\mathbf{z})$ with $p_\theta(\mathbf{z}|c)$ and $q_\phi(\mathbf{z}|\mathbf{x})$ with $q_\phi(\mathbf{z},c|\mathbf{x})$.
 The VaDE model uses the same architecture of the VIB-GMM model.
 Thus, we also consider its audio clustering version (VaDE-AC) as the one from Fig.~\ref{fig:VAE}.

-Other variations in literature are often a derivation of the VaDE and the VIB-GMM, and they often are unable to outperform these methods consistently \cite{guo2025gammaclustering}, so we let them out of the scope of this paper.
+Other variations in literature are often a derivation of the VaDE and the VIB-GMM, and they often are unable to outperform the considered methods consistently \cite{guo2025gammaclustering}.
 For all considered models, we use the same encoder and decoder architectures, detailed in Section~\ref{sec:architecture}, which include the modifications proposed in Section~\ref{ssec:practical}.
 All models are trained 10 times, independently, for 500 epochs, with a learning rate decreasing exponentially from 5e-4 to 5e-5, using Adam optimizer.
 In the following, we present the results for the spoken digits clustering task.